brianmatthewthomas/socialMediaprocessors/README.md

 5. Actor 1: The post content has to be self-encapsulated as much as possible.
 Originally modeled after twitter’s method of doing so with their API, this concept is very important as a social media archive expands to multiple entities.
 Thus, while processing a zip file, user data is also processed and inserted into every output json file as an “Actor”.
 This is always the first actor to be added so it will always show up first.
 6. Lost files: The creator of this tool has already noticed that some of the media files involved with posts have been lost.
 If a file cannot be found in a download the tool will try to get the media directly from the social media platform.
 If still not available it will move on.
 If generating a wall, this will show up as a broken reference
 7. Wall is not authoritative: The wall works off of normalized data so is drawing on shared elements and is meant for reference/quality control purposes only.
 It is not intended to be crawled to generate a wacz file to then be browsable in a web archive player.
 The underlying data is very likely going to massive as it will try to grab every single piece of media attached to the file.
+## External tools
+The warc generator for access copies of the social media posts/content runs using a tool called warcit.
+To utilize this functional you *must* have warcit installed on your computer.
+The program is written to test for warcit and move-on if not present, but do not push it.

+You can install python on your computer by first installing a local version of python from https://www.python.org/downloads/.
+A pre-3.10 version is needed as 3.10 forward requires a labor-intensive workaround to install warcit outside of a virtual environment.
+Post-installation, reboot your computer to ensure installation takes full effect.
+After that run:

+`python -m pip install warcit` or some variant of that command.
+Go to https://github.com/webrecorder/warcit/tree/master if you have trouble.
 ## Crashed processes
 This tool was created by a single person (Brian Thomas) using available knowledge and resources.
 As such, not all eventualities have been accounted for, only those that they were exposed to and could resolve.
 Crashes seem to be isolated to oddball characters or non-latin character.
 If the processor crashes it is highly likely an error pop-up box will be generated that shows a section of code for the error.
 Also, the print-out in the dialog box should say more information about what was happening at the time of the crash.
 Please document both (the code message in its entirety including formatting of the message) as send it to the author for review.
 They may ask for additional information such as a copy of the post file for troubleshooting.
 No guarantees of a fix, but we’ll try.
 # Requesting additional platforms support